 They have played with this toy probably more than any toy they have ever owned.
 I set it on their little table in the kitchen, and they play with it on a daily basis!
 Our nativity was purchased from Christian Book Distributors.

 A favorite resource that my family was introduced to a couple years ago is the Miss PattyCake DVD’s!
 I plan to tell you more about her in a future post, but for now let me tell you a little about her ministry.

 Miss PattyCake exists to share God’s BIG LOVE with little lives, and help parents, grandparents, teachers and caregivers teach God’s Word through music, stories, scripture, and fun activities.
 She does this through biblically based resources and live appearances, and assists in the Kingdom work of spiritual formation, which is, laying a foundation for salvation and establishing a biblical worldview.

-The third thing we plan to begin on December 1st is the book Come Let Us Adore Him by Paul David Tripp.
+We plan to begin the book Come Let Us Adore Him by Paul David Tripp.
 It is a daily advent devotional with a reading for each day in December.
 It includes a devotional reading, Scripture references for further study, and a section for parents and children for each of the 31 days.
 Click here for the link to his website where you can watch a great video about the book.

-We plan to do lots of other festive things this month…
+We will do lots of other festive things this month…

 ~ a Happy Birthday Jesus party with the young people at church

 ~ traditional Christmas events (We have already seen a fabulous light display this year, and we have some weekend plans!)

 ~ church Christmas program